Get 1 Cr. Life cover at 16 a day*

 With this term insurance rider benefit, the insurance holder receives a lump-sum amount in case of valid diagnosis of any critical illnesses as pre-specified in the policy.
 The illnesses which are covered under critical illness cover are heart attack, cancer, paralysis, stroke, kidney failure, coronary artery bypass surgery, major organ transplant, etc.

 This is one of the most beneficial rider benefit offered under term insurance policy.
-Under this rider benefit, in case the life insured fails to pay the future premium of the policy due to a disability or income loss, then all the future premiums of the term plan are waived off and the policy continues to remain active.
+Under this rider benefit, in case the life insured fails to pay the future premium of the term policy due to a disability or income loss, then all the future premiums of the term plan are waived off and the policy continues to remain active.

 Accidental death benefit rider can be bought in order to enhance the coverage of the term insurance policy.
 Under this rider benefit, an extra sum assured amount is paid to the beneficiary of the policy along with the basic sum assured amount in case of accidental demise of the insured person.
 This rider benefit works as a saviour by offering an add-on payment to the family at the time of financial hardship.